Todd Boehly: Sports

 Boehly owns 20% of the Los Angeles Dodgers and is also a part owner of the Los Angeles Sparks.
 Under his ownership, the Dodgers won the 2020 and 2024 World Series, and their games have seen a rise in viewership.
 He is an owner of esports organization Cloud9.
+Boehly and Walter acquired a 27% stake in the Los Angeles Lakers from Philip Anschutz in 2021.
+At the time, the Lakers were third-highest valued team in the NBA, with an estimated value of $5.14 billion.